mikeal/block-box/README.md

 Each individual BLOCK is encoded in two sections.
 The first section is the CID_PREFIX information related to the hash DIGEST.
-This is encoded as 4 VARINTs `[ CIDv, CODEC, MULTIHASH_CODE, MULTIHASH_LENGTH ]`.
+This is encoded as 5 VARINTs `[ CIDv, CODEC, MULTIHASH_CODE, MULTIHASH_LENGTH, BYTE_LENGTH ]`.
-CIDv0 is encoded as `[ 0, 0, 0, SHA256_HASH_LENGTH ]`.
+CIDv0 is encoded as `[ 0, 0, 0, SHA256_HASH_LENGTH, BYTE_LENGTH ]`.

-The BLOCK_LENGTH is never in this section, **the OFFSET and BLOCK_LENGTH are only ever encoded into the DIGESTS section**.
-So the rest of the data is the BYTE data that validates against the refering `multihash`.
+The BYTE_LENGTH is encoded here so that a BLOCKS section can be recursively parsed and deterministically derive the DIGEST and HEADER when streamed.
+This means we can stream only the BLOCKS portion, retain incremental verifiability, and arrive at the same proof and all resulting hash based addresses without having the need to pre-compute this proof before transmission began.

 It should be noted at this point the BOX standard is recursive!